palvarezc/cavendish-particle-tracks/docs/user-manual.md

 #### Stereoshift

 ### Measuring the image magnification
 In addition to the properties associated with a specific particle, the tool allows you to measure the image magnification.
-As explained in the lab manual~\cite{cpt_lab_script}, this is done by measuring the projected distance between two pairs of fiducial markings, one at the top and one at the bottom of the bubble chamber.
+As explained in the lab manual[^3], this is done by measuring the projected distance between two pairs of fiducial markings, one at the top and one at the bottom of the bubble chamber.
 To do this, click on the `Measure magnification` button.
 This will enable the magnification tool, which will ask you to select and identify four fiducial positions in the image.
 The tool will then calculate the magnification parameters, which, combined with a measurement of the depth, can be used to convert the measurements of the particle properties to real units.

 Once computed for the first time, the magnification parameters are stored and used to convert all measurements.
 If you need to recompute the magnification parameters, you can do so by clicking on the `Measure magnification` button again.
 The tool will remember previously computed magnification parameters, and will allow you to switch between them.